Tofu with thai red curry sauce (vegan)

 SPRING

-No season brings more anticipation than spring … enjoying watching the plants grow and seeing how nature is slowly waking up.
-I know it is not everybody’s favorite season but I personally get very excited about spring.
-It is miraculous how the scenary quickly changes from snow and mud to lushous greenary.
+No season brings more anticipation than spring … seeing how nature is slowly waking up and enjoying watching the plants grow.
+Spring is my favorite season.
+It is miraculous how the scenery quickly changes from snow and mud to luscious greenery.
 We can finally sit outside, eat fresh plants and wear lighter clothing.
 I feel that spring gives my creative energy a nice boost …

-Spring is an important transition time of the year when we are moving out of the cold of the winter time into heat of the summer time.
+Spring is an important transition time of the year when we are moving out of the cold winter time into the hot summer time.
 It is true as they say spring comes in as a lion and leaves as a lamb.
-If we prepare our body, our immune system will be able to handle the changes easier.
+If we prepare our body in the winter, our immune system will be able to handle the changes easier.
 In addition, it is important to work with this transitional season so we can cope with its harshness easier and can enjoy the heat of the summer later.

 However, Chinese Medicine is not just concerned about the physical body, it believes that our spiritual health is also important.
 The health of our Wood element can greatly effect this higher self and vice versa.
 It enables us to make plans, have a clear vision and allows our energy to move freely in the body.
 In other words, eating well during the spring can have an effect on the spiritual aspect of a person.